SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 ## Permission system

-The new permission system will be made of 3 groups:
+The new permission system will be made of 2 groups:

-* Public
 * Reviewers
 * Bot Owners

 These groups are independent of each other.
 A person can be in multiple groups at once.
-Members of each group (besides Public) can add users to that group.
+Members of each group can add users to that group.

 Restrictions on joining a group:
 * To join the Reviewers group you must have at least 3000 reputation.